woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/linear_referencing.rst

     distance
   FROM ordered_nearest;

-To support visualization application software that require access the results, add a primary key.
+To support visualization application software that require access to the results, add a primary key.

 .. code-block:: sql